cumuli782/cc-AFM/README.md

 pip install multiprocess
 ```

+Additionally the programs for the probe-particle model are required, which can be found here: https://github.com/Probe-Particle/ppafm

 # Basic usage

 The generation of cc-AFM images happens in two steps: First, the script extract_isosurface_parallel.py extracts a height profile from the charge density dependent